JonaBenja/appliedtm/README.md

 ### Code
 This folder contains the following scripts:

-`preprocessing.py`: preprocesses the data
+`preprocessing.py`: preprocesses the data.

 `utils.py`: contains all functions for the feature extraction.

-`feature_extraction.py`: extracts features and writes them to a new file
+`feature_extraction.py`: extracts features and writes them to a new file.